 Knowing the signs of an opioid OD can help save lives.
 If you suspect a loved one has overdosed, Cunha says it’s critical to call 911 immediately.

 “An opioid overdose can be reversed if the medication naloxone is administered quickly,” he says.
-“Often given by first responders and ER staff as a nasal spray (Narcan) or injection, it can prevent brain damage in patients by restoring breathing function.”
-Once an overdosing person is able to breathe normally, they usually recover, though they still need emergency help for side effects that mirror opioid withdrawal symptoms, such as nausea and vomiting, fever, sweating and shivering.
+“Often given by first responders and ED staff as a nasal spray (Narcan) or injection, it can prevent brain damage in patients by restoring breathing function.”
+Once an overdosing person is able to breathe normally, they usually recover, though they still need emergency help for side effects that mirror opioid withdrawal symptoms, such as nausea and vomiting, fever, sweating, and shivering.

 When your loved one needs help